Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 You can rename the copy and add/remove questions and sections as needed.

 Initially, this form will not be associated with any programs.
-You can either make this new form the new default form or enable it for one or more programs individually.
+You can either make this new form a new default form or enable it for one or more programs individually.

 Add a new form

-To create a new form from scratch, click Add New from the Forms page.
+To create a new form from scratch, click Add New from the Forms list page.

 Use the Choose form type drop-down menu to choose the type of form you wish to create.

-Only Registration and Remote Registration appear in the drop-down menu, as they are the only form types that support multiple forms.
+Only Registration, Remote Registration, and Waitlist appear in the drop-down menu, as they are the only form types that support multiple forms.
 All other form types include a single (default) form.

 The Quick Add, Multi-person, and Secondary are not separate forms, but rather subsets of the Registration form.
 More information about these subsets can be found in the "Add questions” section later in this article.

-For example, the registrar at the fictitious Drala Yoga center creates a registration form for their Yoga Teacher Training program.
-They name the form Registration - YTT.
+For example, the registrar at the fictitious Drala Yoga center creates a registration form for their Yoga Teacher Training program, and names the form Registration - YTT.

 When they click Save, a new form is created.
 It automatically includes the default (and required) Welcome section, which in turn, automatically includes three default (and required) questions: First Name, Last Name, and Email.